jrandson/Reacher-udacity/report.md

 The result of training can be seen bellow

+See the graph of scores x episodes
 ![score x epsodes](score_x_episodes.png)

+See the same same data above, now in a smorthed graph
 ![score x epsodes](score_x_episodes_smorthed.png)

+#### critic points

 The main iproviments observed came in the neuro net models when it was consideres grow the number of neurons in the hidden layers and mostly importan, when it was included a batch normalization between the hidden layers.